Mental health and emotional wellbeing involves more than our brain

 “As a marker of physiological resilience and behavioral flexibility, it reflects our ability to adapt effectively to stress and environmental demands."

-From article (with video) The Science of HeartMath.
+From article (with video) The Science of HeartMath, also on the site.

 One of many research papers on this topic notes: "The heart and brain have bi-directional influences on each other, including autonomic regulation and hemodynamic connections.